Hyddrax/PWA-mini-BR/mini-br/README.md

+# PWD-mini-BR

-this project is the implementation of a Progressive Web App, a small turn-based game playable with friends.
+PWD-mini-BR is the implementation of a Progressive Web App, a small turn-based game playable with friends.

-# Getting Started
+## Getting Started

 Step 1: close the project by using the commands below:
 ### `git clone https://github.com/Hyddrax/PWA-mini-BR.git`